annielindahlstern/recommendations/README.md

 ## Shutdown development environment

-If you are using Visual Studio Code with Docker, simply existing Visual Studio Code will stop the docker containers.
+If you are using Visual Studio Code with Docker, simply exiting Visual Studio Code will stop the docker containers.
 They will start up again the next time you need to develop as long as you don't manually delete them.

 If you are using Vagrant and VirtualBox, when you are done, you can exit and shut down the vm with: